robotlearn/pyrobolearn/README.md

 ## Installation

 1. First download the `pip` Python package manager and create a virtual environment for Python as described in the following link: https://packaging.python.org/guides/installing-using-pip-and-virtualenv/
-On Ubuntu, in the terminal, you can type to download and install `pip` and `virtualenv`:
+On Ubuntu, you can install `pip` and `virtualenv` by typing in the terminal:

 - In Python 2.7:
 ```bash